KTHV

 KTHV (channel 11) is a television station in Little Rock, Arkansas, United States, affiliated with CBS.
-The station is owned by Tegna Inc. and maintains studios on South Izard Street in downtown Little Rock and a transmitter atop Shinall Mountain.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar owns KARK-TV (channel 4), an NBC affiliate, and KARZ-TV (channel 42), an independent station with MyNetworkTV, and operates Fox affiliate KLRT-TV (channel 16) and CW station KASN (channel 38).
+KTHV's studios are located on South Izard Street in downtown Little Rock, and its transmitter sits atop Shinall Mountain.

 KTHV was the third of Little Rock's major network affiliates to begin broadcasting, going on air in November 1955.
 It was built by the Arkansas Television Company, a consortium of investors including the Arkansas Democrat and radio station KTHS; it became the full-time CBS affiliate for the market in April 1956.
 Despite a major change in control of the company in 1977 including the hiring of a successful general manager, KTHV remained deep in third place in its local news ratings.
 The station had competent news talent but was hampered by a low budget for the news department.

 The Gannett Company acquired KTHV from the Arkansas Television Company in 1994 and began a years-long revamp of the news operation, including the addition of new equipment and talent and a rebranding as "Today's THV".
 The change was successful in lifting the station out of third place in local news for the first time in 30 years, with the station soon trading first place with KATV.

 History

 Arkansas Television Company ownership

 The Arkansas Television Company, a consortium of various equity interests including KTHS (1090 AM), then located in Hot Springs; Radio Broadcasting Inc., a subsidiary of The Shreveport Times newspaper in Louisiana; the Arkansas Democrat Company; Clyde E. Lowry; and the National Equity Life Insurance Company of Little Rock, filed in July 1952 with the Federal Communications Commission (FCC) for the construction permit to build a new station on channel 4.
-In February 1953, however, Arkansas Television Company changed its application from channel 4 to channel 11, an action that left station KARK alone in seeking channel 4.
+In February 1953, however, Arkansas Television Company changed its application from channel 4 to channel 11, an action that left station KARK-TV alone in seeking channel 4.
 The field of competing applicants for the channel slowly winnowed.
 In August 1953, the Little Rock Television Company pulled out so its lead shareholder, J. D. Wrather, could focus on an application he had filed in Corpus Christi, Texas.
 Arkansas Telecasters withdrew on October 8, 1954, believing that its move would expedite the establishment of the station.
 The withdrawal left Arkansas Television Company unopposed, and the FCC granted a construction permit for the station on January 4, 1955.

 KTHV began broadcasting on November 27, 1955.
 It served as an affiliate of CBS and ABC until April 1, 1956, when it became the exclusive CBS station as KATV's network affiliation contract expired.
 It provisionally occupied studio space in the KTHS building on Main Street until a new two-story facility housing KTHS and KTHV at Eighth and Izard streets were completed in March 1956.